The Clery Act and Title IX both pertain to establishing a safe environment on campus that is conductive to learning.

 Scope: Narrow focus on Clery Act crimes.

-Why: Timely Warnings are triggered by crimes that have already occurred but represent an ongoing threat.
-UNL Police issues a timely warning for any Clery Act crime committed on the University of Nebraska-Lincoln's geography that is reported to campus security authorities or UNL Police, and that is considered by the institution to represent a continuing threat to students and employees.
+Why: Safety Messages are triggered by crimes that have already occurred but represent an ongoing threat.
+UNL Police issues a safety message for any Clery Act crime committed on the University of Nebraska-Lincoln's geography that is reported to campus security authorities or UNL Police, and that is considered by the institution to represent a continuing threat to students and employees.

 Where: Applies to crimes that occur on the University of Nebraska-Lincoln's Clery geography.